-If after a trial of MNT, FBS $\geq$ 95 mg/dL or 2 hour PPBS $\geq$ 120 mg/dL, if > 50% of the glucose levels are out of range, then the GDM patient is considered Class A-2 and their care should be discussed with an Ob/Gyn about possible insulin or hypoglycemic therapy.
+If after a trial of MNT, FBS \geq 95 mg/dL or 2 hour PPBS \geq 120 mg/dL, if > 10% of the glucose levels are out of range, then the patient is considered Class A-2 and their care should be discussed with an Ob/Gyn about possible insulin or hypoglycemic therapy.

 -Patients with pre-existing diabetes should be classified by Type I and Type II.
-These patients need euglycemia, so > 90% glucoses in range is considered adequate control.

-This classification can be supplemented with the White Classification.
+This can be supplemented with the White Classification.
 See Appendix B.